WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

 /// It is unspecified how shared locks interact with locks acquired by
 /// non-WASI programs.
 ///
-/// This function returns `errno::again` if the lock cannot be acquired.
+/// This function returns `error-code::would-block` if the lock cannot be acquired.
 ///
 /// Not all filesystems support locking; on filesystems which don't support
-/// locking, this function returns `errno::notsup`.
+/// locking, this function returns `error-code::unsupported`.
 ///
 /// Note: This is similar to `flock(fd, LOCK_SH | LOCK_NB)` in Unix.
-try-lock-shared: func(this: descriptor) -> result<_, errno>
+try-lock-shared: func(this: descriptor) -> result<_, error-code>
 ```

 ## `try-lock-exclusive`